Molly Russell entered ‘dark rabbit hole of suicidal content’ online, says father

 “Some were as simple as little cartoons – a black and white pencil drawing of a girl that said ‘Who would love a suicidal girl?’.

 “Some were much more graphic and shocking.”

-Between April and June 2019, it said it removed 834,000 pieces of content, 77% of which had not been reported by users.
+Instagram said that, between April and June 2019, it removed 834,000 pieces of content, 77% of which had not been reported by users.

-Instagram boss Adam Mosseri said: “Nothing is more important to me than the safety of the people who use Instagram.
+Instagram chief executive Adam Mosseri said: “Nothing is more important to me than the safety of the people who use Instagram.

 “We aim to strike the difficult balance between allowing people to share their mental health experiences – which can be important for recovery – while also protecting others from being exposed to potentially harmful content.”

 Mr Russell urged parents to speak with their children about what they are viewing online and how they are accessing it.